“Hitting rock bottom doesn’t mean you have to stay there.”

 But if our outlook is modified just a bit, perhaps the seed of rising back up can be planted more easily.
 If we remind ourselves that no matter what happens, the end only comes with death, the motivation to bring change might be just a but more appealing.

 How do you perceive hitting rock bottom?
 Do you see it as losing materialistic things like your home, car, etc?
 Or is it more of a psychological feeling for you?
-Share your thoughts by commenting below.
+Or perhaps a bit of both?
+Do you believe that a person can come out of any bad circumstance if they’re still alive?
+Why or why not?
+Share your thoughts and experiences by commenting below on our secure servers.